Catawba County DSS Funds

 The Crisis Intervention Program serves households who are experiencing a heating or cooling related crisis.
 If you have a disconnect notice for your heating/cooling, or are in need of fuel oil, there maybe help available through CIP.

 Crisis Intervention Program (CIP) is an income eligible program that assists households with their heating/cooling needs to avoid a crisis situation.
-You must have a disconnect notice, or are in need of fuel oil, be able to verify the crisis and be unable to pay the bill.
+You must have a past due bill, or are in need of fuel oil, be able to verify the crisis and be unable to pay the bill.

 Basic information needed:

-In Catawba County, apply at Eastern Catawba Cooperative Christian Ministry, Inc.
+In Catawba County, apply at Eastern Catawba Cooperative Christian Ministry, Inc.; and

 general assistance fund